tlamedia/gtm-kit/readme.txt

 = 1.X =

 Enhancements:
+* Added support for the WooCommerce block 'all-products'.
 * Inline scripts are now registered with the wp_add_inline_script insted of wp_head.
 This allows easy extension GTM Kit and implementation of a CSP (Content Security Policy).

 Bugfixes: